 - Black V-neck jumper with embroidered school badge.
-(Maroon Jumper for Year 11's). - Plain white button shirt buttoned to the collar, top button must be fastened and long enough to tuck into trousers/skirt no logos. - Plain black trousers tailored trousers (no jeans, jeans style with rivets or logos/labels, studs or zips, cargo pockets, corduroy, stretch or skinny fit, chinos or leggings).
-Please ensure length is appropriate, bare ankles must not be visible.
-Shorts are not allowed). - Plain black knee length skirt appropriate style for school.
+(Maroon Jumper for Year 11's). - Plain white button shirt buttoned to the collar, top button must be fastened and long enough to tuck into trousers/skirt no logos. - Plain black tailored school trousers or plain tailored school shorts No jeans, jeans style with rivets or logos/labels, studs or zips, cargo pockets, corduroy, stretch or skinny fit, chinos or leggings. - Plain black knee length skirt appropriate style for school.
 Skirts must be tailored in style and/or pleated, with no fashion detailing such as pockets, patches or gold/silver-coloured zips.
 They should not be tight fitting, cling to the body or ride up whilst walking.
 Skater style skirts and stretch legging style materials are not appropriate. - School tie with House stripe (clip on). - Plain black, grey or white socks or plain black/dark grey/skin colour tights.

-- Plain Black 'formal' shoes (no heels) or plain black trainers (no other colours including coloured labels or logos).
-No canvas style, no boots for girls or boys and no big logos or additional colours). - Plain belt (not thick fashion item). - Black, grey or white turban for Sikh students only. - Black, grey or white headscarf for Muslim students only.
+- Plain Black 'formal' shoes (no heels), plain black trainers (no other colours including coloured labels or logos) or plain black 'formal' ankle boots (no steel toe caps).
+Canvas style footwear and footwear with large logos or additional colours are not permitted. - Plain belt (not thick fashion item). - Black, grey or white turban for Sikh students only. - Black, grey or white headscarf for Muslim students only.